 The Company endorses a balanced representation in terms of director tenure and age, and fostering diversity in this regard in terms of positions of leadership and the nomination of directors.
-For the selection of nominees for election to the Board of the Company, the Corporate Governance and HR Committee adopted a process which takes into consideration (i) what competencies and skills the Board, as a whole, should possess taking into account the Company's Board Diversity Policy (see the section entitled "Diversity" for more information); (ii) what competencies and skills each existing director possesses; (iii) what competencies and skills the Board, as a whole, possesses; (iii) what competencies and skills the Board, as a whole, possesses; and (iv) the individual performance of each director.
+For the selection of nominees for election to the Board of the Company, the Corporate Governance and HR Committee adopted a process which takes into consideration (i) what competencies and skills the Board, as a whole, should possess taking into account the Company's Board Diversity Policy (see the section entitled "Diversity" for more information); (ii) what competencies and skills each existing director possesses; (iii) what competencies and skills the Board, as a whole, possesses; and (iv) the individual performance of each director.
+Refer to "Skills Matrix" for more information concerning the skills possessed by the director nominees.
 The Corporate Governance and HR Committee may rely on the services of qualified consultants to identify and/or recruit candidates if it deems necessary, to assist in meeting the objectives aforementioned.
 The Corporate Governance and HR Committee also assesses any concerns relating to potential conflict, independence or time commitment that each nominee may present.
 Refer to "Directors' Employment and Other Directorships" for additional information.
 Based on this analysis, which is completed at least annually, the Corporate Governance and HR Committee recommends to the Board the candidates proposed for election to the Board at the next meeting of shareholders.